 Containers are not billed separately in AppOptics.

 - If the host machine runs our host agent, AppOptics can associate any data gathered from those containers with the host.
 It also means that any agents running in the containers would be associated to that single host.

 - Example: a single host has two containers each running an APM agent.
-If there is no host agent installed, AppOptics sees two APM agents running on separate “hosts” due to container isolation and would bill for 2 Enterprise hosts.
-Installing the host agent on the Docker host allows AppOptics to understand that the containers are colocated; doing so would result in billing for only a single Enterprise host.
+If there is no host agent installed, AppOptics sees two APM agents running on separate “hosts” due to container isolation and would bill for 2 APM hosts.
+Installing the host agent on the Docker host allows AppOptics to understand that the containers are colocated; doing so would result in billing for only a single APM host.